mildey22/carspotting/README.md

 ## Known issues

 - Changing language moves the user to the main screen of the application.
-This is due to the settings text at the bottom nvaigator being translated as well.
+This is due to the settings text at the bottom navigator being translated as well.
 - `App.jsx` should be converted into a `.tsx` file, but there's an problem with the `<Tab.Navigator>` component when doing so.
 - Most functions should be decentralized into a seperate `components` directory, but this requires extensive reworking of the logic.
 - Opening the map in `AddCar.tsx` should scroll the user to the bottom of the page, revealing the map fully, but this doesn't happen.